- Amid labor dispute, all 114 games canceled

 - NBA lockout has now stretched to three months

 The NBA on Tuesday canceled all its 114 preseason games, saying that no new collective bargaining agreement had been reached with players.

-The sometimes bitter labor struggle and lockout has stretched to three months.
+The sometimes bitter NBA labor struggle and lockout has now stretched to three months.

-"We can only say we are running out of time so many times," NBA Deputy Commissioner Adam Silver has said.
+"We can only say we are running out of time so many times," NBA Deputy Commissioner Adam Silver said Monday.

-Representatives from both sides have been meeting in hopes of hammering out a collective bargaining deal, but no significant progress has been announced.
+Representatives from both sides have been meeting, but no significant progress has been announced.

 The NBA began a lockout of its players in early July.

 NBA Commissioner David Stern has said that last season was not profitable for most of the league's 30 owners, who want cost-cutting help from players.